 Echo Specialist Review Sessions

-Each week a Specialist is available to review echocardiograms that have been performed by trainees, or if there is a clinical question that needs clarification with an echo.
+One of the Echo Specialists is always available to review echocardiograms that have been performed by trainees, or if there is a clinical question that needs clarification with an echo.

 They are also available to perform urgent scans in the department as necessary.